Upset alert: Ecuador beats Colombia 1-0 after red card | Flashscore.com

-Ecuador stuns Colombia 1-0 despite being a man down due to a questionable red card
+Ecuador stun Colombia 1-0 despite being a man down due to questionable red card

 Despite Colombia’s strong home record under Lorenzo, they found themselves behind after just seven minutes thanks to Enner Valencia, who went on a mazy run before neatly finishing into the bottom corner for his fourth goal contribution in just two matches.